 Varying audiences have different media consumption habits.
 This is especially true across generations.
 To target their prospective consumers effectively, marketers must understand the geographic, demographic and psychographic traits of their target audience.
 One size does not fit all.
 Especially as media evolves and fragments, marketers must embrace multiple channels to capture the attention of their targets.

-Who He Hawkeye?
+Who Is Hawkeye?

 A former member of the counter-terrorism group S.H.I.E.L.D (Strategic Hazard Intervention Espionage Logistics Directorate), Hawkeye, aka Clinton Barton, is a master marksman.
 His weapon of choice is a recurve bow.

-What Makes Hawkeye Valuable to the Team?
+What Makes Hawkeye Valuable To The Team?

 Hawkeye is the most human of all of the Avengers, and he knows precision is what drives his success.
 Hawkeye trained with human talent and ambition, not superpowers, to become the fighter he is.